whenindan/jack/README.md

 A self-contained job board built with Next.js (App Router), TypeScript, Tailwind CSS, TanStack Query, and Supabase.

+## Data Layer Choice
+**Selected Option:** C) Supabase (Stretch Goal) **Why:** I chose Supabase because I have had extensive experience using it in past applications.
+I find it exceptionally easy to manage databases via their dashboard, and its performance is fast enough for production-ready apps.
+Additionally, its built-in support for authentication and Row Level Security (RLS) makes it a robust choice for any project that might scale beyond a simple demo.

 ## Getting started

 ```bash